wellwright-labs/pulse/README.md

 While `devex` ships with a default "AI-assisted coding" experiment template (and is ultimately the original purpose), it is designed to support any workflow experiment: editor changes, work schedule variations, music/environment, methodology shifts, etc.

-> devex is in alpha / dogfooding stage -- I expect bugs and contributions / ideas are welcome
+> devex is in alpha / dogfooding stage (as I run my own experiments!).
+I expect bugs.
+Contributions / ideas are welcome!

 ## install